Bartvds/tsd-deftools/README.md

 ## Functionality

-for now involves editing of the script, but the basic blocks are seperated for re-arrangement / configuration
+- compare the definitions and tsd repo_data
 - list DefinitelyTyped definitions and parse standard header format
 - list tsd repo_data
-- compare the definitions and tsd repo_data
 - generate tsd repo data from definition lists

+Basic commands are beings exposed to cli (work in progress), so others are funcitonal but involve editing of a script.

 ## How